mozilla/coverage-crawler/README.md

 ## Software requirements

-- You should have Python version>=3.5 and pip for Python version >=3.5 installed on your computer to run the program.
+- You should have Python >=3.5 and pip for Python >=3.5 installed on your computer to run the program.

 ## Usage as a script